cloud-emoticon/cloudemoticon-android/README.md

 # Cloud emoticon

-A cloud solution to your favorite emoticons
+A cloud solution for your favorite emoticons

 <a href="https://play.google.com/store/apps/details?id=org.ktachibana.cloudemoji">
   <img alt="Get it on Google Play"